yours-org/yours-wallet/README.md

    npm install
    ```

-3. **Start the App** Open a local instance of the app:
+3. **Start the App:** Open a local instance of the app:

    ```bash
    npm run start
    ```

-4. **Build The Extension** To create a production build of the app, run:
+4. **Build The Extension:** To create a production build of the app, run:

    ```bash
    npm run build
    ```

-5. **Run The Extension** Load the extension into your browser using dev mode:
+5. **Run The Extension:** Load the extension into your browser using dev mode:

    1. Navigate to [Chrome Extensions](chrome://extensions/) and turn on dev mode.
    2. Click "Load Unpacked".
    3. Upload the production `build` folder.

-6. **Customize and Contribute**: Customize the extension or contribute by opening pull requests.
+6. **Customize and Contribute:**: Customize the extension or contribute by opening pull requests.

 **\*Always Use Prettier for Code Formatting**